rathena/rathena/doc/script_commands.md

 a period of time.
 Using an amount greater than 1 will create a single stack of the given amount, not multiple stacks of 1.

-Like 'getitem', it also accepts an 'english name' field from the database and creates Apples if the name isn't found.
+Like '`getitem`', it also accepts an '`english name`' field from the database and creates Apples if the name isn't found.

 If the map name is given as "this", the map the invoking character is on will be used.

 If **\<canShowEffect\>** flag is set to true, it will show a pillar effect on the ground when dropped, depending on the item database's DropEffect flag.

 ---------------------------------------